NIIF/mediawiki-extensions-Shibboleth/README.md

 ## Required packages and settings

-In order to use Shibboleth Apache module as an authentication method in your wiki, you need have a functional Shibboleth Service Provider (SP).
+In order to use Shibboleth Apache module as an authentication method in your wiki, you need a working Shibboleth Service Provider (SP).

 Install Shibboleth Apache modul on Debian/Ubuntu linux: